tusharlikestocode/Toy-Browser/README.md

 # Drawing to the Screen

-Chapter 2 of Web Browser Engineering: Downloading
+Chapter 2 of Web Browser Engineering

 * Step 1: Creating a GUI with tkinter
 * Step 2: Pasting our HTML response on the canvas of the GUI